-Even after two trips to Walt Disney World, for some reason we had never played Sorcerers of the Magic Kingdom, so during our 2017 trip, we decided we were going to make time to play when visiting Magic Kingdom.
+Even after two trips to Walt Disney World, for some reason we had never played Sorcerers of the Magic Kingdom, the Magic Kingdom card game, so during our 2017 trip, we decided we were going to make time to play when visiting Magic Kingdom.

 What Is Sorcerers of the Magic Kingdom?